knative/eventing/docs/eventing-api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>TODO remove <a href="https://github.com/knative/eventing/issues/2750">https://github.com/knative/eventing/issues/2750</a>
-Broker refers to the Broker that can provide the EventType.
+<p>Broker refers to the Broker that can provide the EventType.
 Deprecated: This field is deprecated and will be removed in a future release.</p>
 </td>
 </tr>